 I teach a variety of undergraduate and graduate courses that emphasize different elements of media and technology studies from critical, historical, and theoretical perspectives.
-This page provides access to syllabi for courses I have taught at least twice, and course summaries for all courses I have designed.
+This page provides access to syllabi for recent courses, and course summaries for all courses I have designed.

 Course Summary: Ask anyone you know whether technology plays a significant role in our lives, and chances are they’ll answer in the affirmative: from social media and smartphones that foster connections and divisions, to Netflix and 24-hour cable news that disseminate a seemingly endless supply of content, to the cars and cables and electricity that sustain the ways we move through the world, technology in its many forms help form, shift, and transform the relationships that comprise the world.
 This class will provide a survey of communication technology studies through an emphasis on how we not only use technologies as part of the practices of communication, but also how technologies themselves are communicative, world-building, existential agents that are part of larger social, political, economic, and cultural formations.
 Our goal throughout is to never just think about technologies as single, isolated things that have the power to drive history or, to borrow from the translation of Friedrich Kittler’s work, determine our situation.
 Rather, we strive at all moments to situate technologies contextually, as part of larger articulations, movements, practices, and lived experiences.